Great Cobar mine: Crushers, crusher ore conveyor, and crusher bins

 Ore from the mine was crushed using two 'Heclon' gyratory crushers, made by the Hadfield Steel Company.
 The crushed ore passed to a steel plate conveyor, where gangue material was manually removed by workers known as 'pickers', and then to the crusher bins.
 From the crusher bins, the ore was moved by rail to the ore conveyors for the bedding bins.

 Ore conveyors and bedding bins

-A contemporary photograph shows that the ore conveyors to the bedding bins were of an advanced design for its day, similar in concept to contemporary conveyor belts.
+A contemporary photograph shows that the ore conveyors to the bedding bins were of an advanced design for their day, similar in concept to contemporary conveyor belts.
 It is not known what belting material was used.
-They conveyed the ore, from where it was dumped from railway wagons, to one of six bedding bins, with 6,000 tons capacity.
+They conveyed the ore from railway wagons to one of six bedding bins, each with a capacity of 6,000 tons.
 These bins were built as part of the 1909–1911 modifications, and allowed ore mined from different stopes to be kept separated and so able to be sent to the smelter in the appropriate proportions.